 Theories of organization in relation to the dilemmas nurse managers face in administering nursing service and educational programs.
 Special emphasis is placed on ambulatory care settings and schools of nursing.

 201. Curriculum Development in Nursing.
-(4) \S W, Sp.
+(4) § F, Sp.
+Lecture 4 hours.
 Dunlap

 Principles of curriculum development.
 Utilization of these principles as a frame of reference for planning educational programs in schools of nursing and nursing services.